Budibase/website/content/blog/tutorials/mysql-gui.md

 {{< /highlight >}}

 We create this procedure with the name execute_immediate.
+Budibase offers a dedicated SQL editor with syntax highlighting as a key feature of our query builder.

 Then in the data tab for Budibase, you can create these queries: